vital-ultrasound/ai-echocardiography-for-low-resource-countries/source/PRETUS_Plugins/Plugin_fourchdetection/README.md

 This plug-in classifies input videos into 2 classes: Background or 4 chamber view.
 The model is implemented in Pytorch.

 ## Usage within PRETUS
-After building the standalone software [PRETUS](https://github.com/gomezalberto/pretus), and after adding the path where this plug-in is installed in the pretus config file (`~/.config/iFIND/PRETUS.conf`), you should see the plug-in and it's help when running pretus:
+After building the standalone software, you should see the plug-in and it's help when running pretus:
 ```
 $ ./launcher_pretus.sh -h